Highly available SQLite cluster with embedded NATS JetStream.

 ha -m mydatabase.db

-2.2 Use database in disk
+2.2 Use a database on disk

 ha "file:mydatabase.db"

-2.3 Load database from latest snapshot
+2.3 Load from the latest snapshot

-ha --from-latest-snapsot
+ha --from-latest-snapshot

-2.4 Loading multiple databases
+2.4 Load multiple databases

 ha *.db